 3. What could I do? – Gather all your to-do's in a place to see them.

 4. Of those things, what is important and what is urgent? — Triage!
 What are the most needed tasks to complete at the earliest?

-5. Of the urgent and important things, what do I want to do this week? — Take only as much as you can complete.
+5. Of the urgent and important things, what do I want to do this week? -- Take only as much as you can complete.

 6. Who can help? – Identify who can help you remove the dependency or bottleneck if you are stuck somewhere.
 This question and the answer can both help you get unstuck.

-Piller:1 Capability: Get things done: We need to be able to keep a track of the things in our to-do list and their progress.
+3 Pillars of personal impact: Help you to recognize where you are and where you are heading towards!Pillar 1 Capability: Get things done: We need to be able to keep track of the things on our to-do list and their progress.

-Piller:2 Prioritize: Get the right things done!
+Pillar 2 Prioritize: Get the right things done!
 We can do so many things, some of them are important and some are not.
 We need to prioritize in order to choose what really matters or what is important, and for that, we need to identify or figure out why this task is more important than others.

 These are the elementary things we need to know/follow to start Personal Agility.
-To dig deeper and make it more impactful, Personal Agility consists of a few roles, events and tools which help you ask and answer powerful questions and ensure you are heading towards the right direction to accomplish your goal.
+To dig deeper and make it more impactful, Personal Agility consists of a few roles, events, and tools which help you ask and answer powerful questions and ensure you are heading in the right direction to accomplish your goal.

 Note: Belongs to Personal Agility Institute, can be used by permission.